-NOTE: Certain Air Ambulance codes are not covered under the UPMC Community HealthChoices fee schedule, but may be considered for coverage when an authorization is requested through the Program Exception process.
+Note: Certain Air Ambulance codes are not covered under the UPMC Community HealthChoices fee schedule, but may be considered for coverage when an authorization is requested through the Program Exception process.
 The Program exception authorization request must be requested through Provider OnLine by logging on at upmchealthplan.com/providers.
+An out-of-network provider must obtain authorization by contacting Utilization Management at 1-844-849-2926.